US: Chapter 11

 Treatment of executory contracts and leases

-A Chapter 11 debtor has the critical right to assume (decide to continue performing) or reject (stop performing) unexpired leases and executory contracts.
-An executory contract is a contract where there are material unperformed obligations of both parties as of the petition date.
-This allows the debtor to reject burdensome agreements and assume those that are favourable or necessary for its 'fresh start'.
+A Chapter 11 debtor has the critical right to assume (decide to continue performing), reject (stop performing) or assume and assign (frequently, to a buyer of assets) unexpired leases and executory contracts.
+An executory contract is a contract where there are material unperformed obligations of both parties as of the petition date, non-performance of which would result in material breach, excusing the other party’s performance.
+This allows the debtor to reject burdensome agreements and assume those that are favourable or necessary for its fresh start.
 However, if a debtor decides to assume or reject a contract or lease, it must be assumed or rejected as a whole with all of its benefits and burdens.
-The debtor may not 'cherry pick' selected beneficial provisions within a particular contract or lease to assume or reject.
+The debtor may not cherry pick selected beneficial provisions within a particular contract or lease to assume or reject.

 With the exception of unexpired real property leases, the debtor has until confirmation of a Chapter 11 plan to assume or reject executory contracts, though contract counterparties may seek judicial intervention to compel the debtor to assume or reject a contract prior to plan confirmation.
 The debtor has 120 days following the petition date to assume or reject unexpired real property leases (which, if requested, may be extended for a period of 90 days).
 However, if the lease is not assumed prior to this deadline, it is automatically rejected.